j19sch/j19sch.github.io/pages/home.md

 <div class="d-flex flex-wrap justify-content-between">
 	<div style="max-width:70%" class="mr-5">
-		<p>Joep wandered into testing in 2006.
-Two years later he discovered context-driven and realized that testing is actually not that bad a fit for a philosopher.
-In 2015 he joined Mendix, one reason being that he wanted to increase his technical skills.
-Since then he’s become more and more involved in automation, while also taking on the roles of scrum master.
-Later he moved on to become a team lead, then a tech lead testing, and currently he is a program manager.</p>
+		<p>Joep wandered into software testing in 2006.
+Two years later, he discovered context-driven testing and realized that testing is actually a good fit for someone with a degree in philosophy.
+Later he explored his technical interests further by building test automation and tooling.</p>
-		<p>Somewhere along his journey (some say it was 2013) he started speaking at conferences.
-Outside of work his thoughts tend to revolve around coffee, fountain pens and bouldering.</p>
+		<p>However, after a decade in testing, Joep's focus shifted towards a bigger question: how can teams and organizations build and deliver good software?
+To answer that question, he has been exploring topics such as technical leadership, agile coaching, and software methodologies.
+You can see this development reflected in <a href="/blog/" target="_blank">his blog posts</a>.</p>
+		<p>Joep has given <a href="/my-talks/" target="_blank">talks and workshops</a> at conferences throughout Europe.
+He's also one of the organizers of the <a href="https://frogsconf.nl/" target="_blank">Friends of Good Software</a> unconference.
+He likes to drink coffee and write with a fountain pen.</p>
 		<p>Other online places you can find me at:</p>
 		<ul>
 			<li><a href="https://twitter.com/j19sch" target="_blank">Twitter</a></li>